izayoijiichan/VGO/UniVgo/README.md

 ### Child GameObject

 You can place GameObject freely under Root.
-VGO Meta components can be freely assigned.
+VGO Right components can be freely assigned.
 The types are divided into A, B, and C below.

 #### A) Stationary object